 For example, “Subject: Jeff Doe Reference Request” will let the reader know who the message is from and what it is about, which will increase your chances of it being opened and read in a timely manner.

-Example of an Email Requesting a Reference For a Job
+Email Requesting a Reference for a Job Example

 Subject: Paul Katcher - Reference Request